Thank you for choosing the UF Student Health Care Center!

 - GATOR LIFT: Provides on campus transportation to members of the UF community with permanent and temporary disabilities.

 - ADDITIONAL UF TRANSIT OPTIONS

-Call your team or specialty clinic directly to cancel or cancel online at least 24 hours out to avoid a no-show fee.
+Call your team or specialty clinic directly to avoid a no-show charge.

 All medical and psychiatric physicians at SHCC hold faculty positions in the College of Medicine and, therefore, may have academic and/or clinical teaching responsibilities with medical and physician assistant students.
 Most of the teaching assignments bring the faculty member into direct contact and academic involvement with only a few students in each class year.

-- NOTE: At the beginning of the semester, students enrolled in the UF-sponsored health insurance plan have only this option; however, a referral may be requested for preferred community based providers to assist in claims coverage.
+- NOTE: At the beginning of the semester, students enrolled in the UF insurance plan have only this option; however, a referral may be requested for preferred community based providers to assist in claims coverage.